ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The parameters combine parameters from both [train](#train) and [test](#test) so refer to those sections for an in depth explanation.
 The output directory will contain a `hyperopt_statistics.json` file that summarizes the results obtained.

-In order to perform an hyper-parameter optimization, the `hyperopt` section needs to be provided within the model definition.
+In order to perform an hyper-parameter optimization, the `hyperopt` section needs to be provided within the configuration.
 In the `hyperopt` section you will be able to define what metric to optimize, what aprameters, what sampler to use to optimize them and how to execute the optimization.
 For details on the `hyperopt` section see the detailed description in the [Hyper-parameter Optimization](#hyper-parameter-optimization) section.

 serve
 -----